awsdocs/iam-user-guide/doc_source/cloudtrail-integration.md

 For more information, see [Aggregating Logs](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/aggregatinglogs.html) in the *AWS CloudTrail User Guide*\.

-## Logging User Sign\-in Events<a name="cloudtrail-integration_signin-users"></a>
+## Logging user sign\-in events<a name="cloudtrail-integration_signin-users"></a>

 CloudTrail logs sign\-in events to the AWS Management Console, the AWS discussion forums, and AWS Marketplace\.
 CloudTrail logs successful and failed sign\-in attempts for IAM users and federated users\.

 For AWS account root users, only successful sign\-in events are logged\.
 Unsuccessful sign\-in events by the root user are *not *logged by CloudTrail\.

 As a security best practice, AWS does not log the entered IAM user name text when the sign\-in failure is caused by *an incorrect user name*\.
 The user name text is masked by the value `HIDDEN_DUE_TO_SECURITY_REASONS`\.
-For an example of this, see [Example Sign\-in Failure Event Caused by Incorrect User Name](#hiddensecurity), later in this topic\.
+For an example of this, see [Example sign\-in failure event caused by incorrect user name](#hiddensecurity), later in this topic\.
 The user name text is obscured because such failures might be caused by user errors\.
 Logging these errors could expose potentially sensitive information\.
 For example:
 + You accidentally type your password in the user name box\.
 + You choose the link for one AWS account's sign\-in page, but then type the account number for a different one\.
 + You forget which account you are signing in to and accidentally type the account name of your personal email account, your bank sign\-in identifier, or some other private ID\.

-## Logging Sign\-in Events for Temporary Credentials<a name="cloudtrail-integration_signin-tempcreds"></a>
+## Logging sign\-in events for temporary credentials<a name="cloudtrail-integration_signin-tempcreds"></a>

 When a principal requests temporary credentials, the principal type determines how CloudTrail logs the event\.
 This can be complicated when a principal assumes a role in another account\.
 There are multiple API calls to perform operations related to role cross\-account operations\.
 First, the principal calls an AWS STS API to retrieve the temporary credentials\.
 That operation is logged in the calling account and the account where the AWS STS operation is performed\.
 Then the principal then uses the role to perform other API calls in the assumed role's account\.